-In 1869, $30,000 was allocated for the construction of three small lighthouses (Fort Pickering, Hospital Point in Beverly, and Derby Wharf) to enable vessels to enter the harbor at all times.
+In 1869, $30,000 was allocated for the construction of three small lighthouses (Fort Pickering, Hospital Point in Beverly, and Derby Wharf) to enable vessels to safely enter the harbor at all times.

 In the 1930s, a Coast Guard air station was built on Winter Island, and many of its personnel lived in the keeper’s dwelling until new quarters were completed.
 During a blizzard in 1934, thirty guardsmen were trapped in the dwelling.
 The temperature was well below zero, and they were getting low on fuel oil when a snowplow finally broke through to rescue them.
 The keeper’s dwelling was later converted to the Coast Guard Officers’ Club on Winter Island.

-An offshore buoy replaced the lighthouse when the Coast Guard vacated the island in 1965, and the deserted tower soon began to deteriorate.
+An offshore buoy replaced the lighthouse when the Coast Guard vacated the island in 1970, and the deserted tower soon began to deteriorate.
 The Blizzard of 1978 ripped the tower door from its hinges, causing it to fall into the harbor.
-In the early 1980s the Fort Pickering Light Association was organized, and as part of their restoration efforts they fished the door from the harbor and replaced it on the tower.
+In the early 1980s, the Fort Pickering Light Association was organized, and as part of their restoration efforts they fished the door from the harbor and replaced it on the tower.
 Following restoration, Fort Pickering Light was relit in 1983 as a private aid to navigation.

-After the light was dark for a few months following the failure of its underwater power cable, the beacon was converted to solar power in April of 1995.
+After the light was dark for a few months following the failure of its underwater power cable, the beacon was converted to solar power in April 1995.
 The light now flashes once every four seconds.